Blondshell: Blondshell (2020–2023)

+If You Asked for a Picture and Violins (2024-present)

+Teitelbaum released the single "What's Fair" on August 21, 2024.
+She released "T&A" as a single for her second album, If You Asked for a Picture, on January 9, 2025.
+If You Asked for a Picture released on May 2, 2025.

+On June 5, 2026, Teitelbaum released "Violins" as the title single for her third album.
+Violins was released on September 25, 2026.

 Artistry

 During her time as BAUM, Teitelbaum was primarily a pop artist, variously described as alternative pop, dark pop, indie pop, electropop, synth-pop, dance-pop, soul-pop, and chill pop.
 This sound, which Teitelbaum initially labelled "natural grunge", was compared to artists like Haim, Carly Rae Jepsen, Muna, Lana Del Rey, Adele, Lady Gaga, Lorde, and Tei Shi.
 Debut single "First" was infused with elements of jazz, while "Fuckboy" was described as "Halsey-ish", with a music video visually evoking Haim, Maggie Rogers, and the drama series Euphoria.

 With Blondshell, Teitelbaum draws from alternative rock, indie rock, indie pop, grunge, Britpop, and folk.
 This style has drawn comparisons to '90s alternative artists like Liz Phair, PJ Harvey, Fiona Apple, Hole, Belly, Throwing Muses, Veruca Salt, and The Cranberries, as well as modern singer-songwriters like Phoebe Bridgers, Soccer Mommy, Snail Mail, Olivia Rodrigo, Japanese Breakfast, Boygenius, and Courtney Barnett.
-Technique compared the non-album single "Cartoon Earthquake" to "if Katy Kirby sang a slower, melancholy-tinged version of “I Won’t Back Down” by Tom Petty."
-Matt Mitchell of Paste Magazine wrote of her debut album, "No two songs sound alike, yet Blondshell is not a collage of subgenres.
+Technique described the non-album single "Cartoon Earthquake" as "if Katy Kirby sang a slower, melancholy-tinged version of 'I Won't Back Down' by Tom Petty."
+Matt Mitchell of Paste magazine wrote of her debut album, "No two songs sound alike, yet Blondshell is not a collage of subgenres.
 Instead, it’s Blondshell tinkering with her own renditions of sonic palettes previously mastered by the artists she got really stoked on during the pandemic, like Hole, Nirvana and Patti Smith.
 It’s indie pop fused with grunge, but it also, thoroughly, rebuffs getting lost among other ’90s alternative imitations."

 Regarding her singing voice, Mitchell wrote that Teitelbaum "sings like a classically trained vocalist while injecting her charisma with the bravado of Courtney Love and the pop likability of Avril Lavigne."
 Her voice has been described as "a cool Gen Z deadpan that occasionally spirals up to a wistful falsetto", having "a worn-out, pessimistic tone", and varying between "a raspy chest voice and a sheer falsetto at times".
 Willamette Week compared her stage presence to "a stoned high schooler dancing alone to their dad’s vinyl record collection" and noted that she sang with "a gentle yet raw timbre boldly contrasted against her liberated movements across the stage".